v-ladynev/fluent-hibernate/README.md

 # fluent-hibernate
 A library to work with Hibernate by fluent API.
 This library hasn't dependencies, except Hibernate libraries.
 It requires Java 1.6 and above.
 It can be used with Hibernate 5 and Hibernate 4.
+The major Hibernate version with which the library can be used is Hibernate 5.1.
+It can't be used with Hibernate 5.2, because Hibernate 5.2 requires Java 1.8.

 [![Build Status](https://travis-ci.org/v-ladynev/fluent-hibernate.svg?branch=master)](https://travis-ci.org/v-ladynev/fluent-hibernate)